A low-Mach phase field-lattice Boltzmann-finite difference model for reactive gas flows propagating through complex shaped particle assemblies: Benchmark tests and validation

 \subsection{Test of the isothermal flow}

 We first analyze the behavior of the DI-model for the simpler case of fluid flow in the absence of heat transfer, Eq.~(\ref{eq:volume-averaged-NS-equation-4}).
 A similar analysis has been conducted in one of our previous works for a gravity driven flow with inlet/outlet periodic boundary conditions~\cite{Subhedar2015}.
-In the present work, we consider a channel with a open boundaries.
-In contrast to a periodic boundary condition, whose implementation is rather straightforward and poses no additional constraints on numerical accuracy, a sophisticated non-reflecting numerical scheme~\cite{poinsot1992} is necessary to deal with possible reflections at an open boundary.
-Therefore, results of that study cannot be transferred to the present case without a careful investigation.
+In the present work, we consider a channel with open boundaries.
+In contrast to the periodic boundary condition, whose implementation is rather straightforward and poses no additional constraints on numerical accuracy, a sophisticated non-reflecting scheme~\cite{poinsot1992} is necessary to avoid numerical instabilities due to reflections of pressure/sound waves at an open boundary.
 The present setup thus necessitates a separate study on its own right in order to tune the parameter, $A_u$, which appears in the diffuse interface-coupling term, Eq.~(\ref{eq:Fdrag-empirical-law}), in such a way that the best agreement with the SI-solution is obtained.
-Once this test is successfully conducted, we will address heat transport by the flow and exchange of heat across the fluid-solid boundary in a subsequent section.
-Therefore, in this part of the study, the temperature of the walls and the fluid are set to the same value (both at $300$ K) so that heat transfer does not play a role.
+The temperature of the walls and the fluid are set to the same value (both at $300$ K) so that heat transfer does not play a role.